wards999/OneThemer/README.md

 Background
 \
 One Commander is a fantastic file manager for Windows 10 and Windows 11.
-Please see https://www.onecommander.com/ for more information.
+Please visit https://www.onecommander.com/ for more information.

+\
 How to use OneThemer:
 Download and unzip the main file\
 Launch OneThemer.exe\